Last Updated on January 14, 2023 by Suzy Sakamoto

 WHAT TO PAIR WITH STEAMED MUSSELS

-- With the dish: Crusty Bread.
-Dip your bread in the broth of this delicious dish.
+- With the dish: Crusty Bread, like this parmesan no-knead bread to dip your bread in the broth of this delicious dish.

 - Salad Pairing: Tabouli Salad.